umgbhalla/starred/README.md

 - [neuronika/neuronika](https://github.com/neuronika/neuronika) - Tensors and dynamic neural networks in pure Rust.
 - [tokio-rs/console](https://github.com/tokio-rs/console) - a debugger for async rust!
 - [sandydoo/flux](https://github.com/sandydoo/flux) - An open-source tribute to the macOS Drift screensaver
-- [thalo-rs/thalo](https://github.com/thalo-rs/thalo) - Event sourcing runtime for wasm
+- [thalo-rs/thalo](https://github.com/thalo-rs/thalo) - An Event Sourcing runtime with WebAssembly & embedded event store
 - [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
 - [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - High-performance, massive-scale Vector Database for the next generation of AI.
 Also available in the cloud https://cloud.qdrant.io/
 - [gabotechs/graphqxl](https://github.com/gabotechs/graphqxl) - GraphQXL is a new language built on top of the GraphQL syntax that extends the original language with some additional features useful for creating scalable and big server side schemas.
 This repository